-Most course seats are on undergraduate/bachelor (UG) level.
-Admittance to graduate (G) level courses is limited to graduate level students as per agreement with partners, and prerequisites have to be fulfilled.
+Most course seats are at the undergraduate/bachelor (UG) level.
+Admittance to graduate (G) level courses is limited to graduate-level students as per the agreement with our partners, and prerequisites have to be fulfilled.
 Seat availability cannot be guaranteed.

 A full semester workload for all students is 30 credits per semester.
 In order to maintain a full-time status for Residence Permit holders, you must be admitted to 30 credits per semester.